luislhl/node-toobusy/README.md

 // Set check interval to a faster value.
 This will catch more latency spikes
 // but may cause the check to be too sensitive. toobusy.interval(250);

+// Set smoothing factor to a lower value.
+This will make it less sensible
+// to spikes.
+Default is 1/3.
+toobusy.smoothingFactor(1/4);

 // Get current maxLag or interval setting by calling without parameters. var currentMaxLag = toobusy.maxLag(), interval = toobusy.interval();